sthasubin429/py_data_visualization/LyricsVisualizer/README.md

 Visualizes patterns in Lyrics

-    You can literally see the Music. :joy: :joy: :sunglasses:
+    You can literally see the Music

 How to Run?